Filtered Out

 But finding the shoe wouldn't be easy.

 Tara Muncie's autopsy showed she was most likely killed the day she went missing.
+She'd been shot four times times at close range.

+This child was executed.
 I firmly believe that she was shot in the chest.

 Blood found under Tara's fingernail showed she had fought her attacker.

 Even though Tara's rape kit came up negative, investigators found seminal fluid on her body.
+All of the biological evidence was sent for DNA testing.

 The ballistic evidence provided a surprising clue.

-The murder weapon left an unusual combination of LANs and grooves on the fatal bullets.
+The murder weapon left an unusual combination of Lands and grooves on the fatal bullets.
+Only three types of.22-caliber rifles could have fired those shots.

 You're looking for a Sears, a Marlin, or Revelation.
+And by the way, Marlin manufactures Four

+So it's only one manufacturer going on three.
 When you're talking hundreds of different firearms to narrow it down to three, that's pretty unique and good information.

 Tara's ripped shirt also provided a possible clue.

-Using alternate light sources, Forensic analysts found a partial muddy shoe print on the front of her shirt.
+Using alternate light sources, forensic analysts found a partial muddy shoe print on the front of her shirt.

 Investigators searched their database of thousands of known outsole designs and found the one they were looking for.